newlife78/PYTHON-Time-Calculator/README.txt

+Program Description:

 Program that takes in two required parameters and one optional parameter:
     .
 A start time in the 12-hour clock format (ending in AM or PM) .
-A duration time that indicates the number of hours and minutes .
-Optional: a starting day of the week, case insensitive
+A duration time that indicates the number of hours and minutes . (optional) a starting day of the week, that is case insensitive

-The program add the duration time to the start time and return the result.
+The program will add the duration time to the start time and return the result.

 If the result will be the next day, it will show (next day) after the time.